ben-razor/crypto-funk-app-doc/README.md

 |   constructor(forceBridgeUrl) {
 ```

 We tried multiple techniques to get around these errors but none of them would work.
-In the end we deleted and modified the offending elements in the source code in order to be able to complete the port in a reasonable time.
+In the end we deleted and modified the offending elements in the nervos-godwoken-integration source in order to be able to complete the port in a reasonable time.

 ```
 ./node_modules/nervos-godwoken-integration/lib/bridge/force-bridge-handler.js 49:151